-The bath temperature is monitored with a thermistor resistance sensor in the control probe.
+The bath temperature is monitored with a linearized thermistor sensor in the control probe.
 The signal is electronically compared with the programmable reference signal, amplified, and then fed to a pulse-width modulator circuit which controls the amount of power applied to the bath heater.

 The bath is operable within the temperature range given in the specifications.
-For protection against solid-state relay failure or other circuit failure, the microcontroller automatically turns off the heater with a second mechanical relay anytime the bath temperature is more than a certain amount above the set-point temperature.
-As a second protection device, the controller is also equipped with a separate thermocouple temperature monitoring circuit which shuts off the heater if the temperature exceeds the cut-out set-point.
+For protection against solid-state relay failure or other circuit failure, the micro controller will automatically turn off the heater with a second mechanical relay anytime the bath temperature is more than a certain amount above the set-point temperature.
+As a second protection device, the controller is also equipped with a separate thermocouple temperature monitoring circuit which will shut off the heater if the temperature exceeds the cut-out set-point.

 The controller allows the operator to set the bath temperature with high resolution, set the cut-out, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.
 The controller may be operated in temperature units of degrees Celsius or Fahrenheit.
-The controller is operated and programmed from the front control panel using the four key switches and digital LED display.
-The controller may also be optionally equipped with a serial RS-232 or IEEE-488 GPIB digital interface for remote operation.
-Operation of the controller using the front control panel is discussed in Section 8.
-Operation using the digital interfaces is discussed in Section 9.
+The controller is operated and programmed from the front control panel using the four key-switches and digital LED display.
+Operation of the controller using the front control panel is discussed in Section 9.

-When the controller is set to a new set-point the bath heats or cool to the new temperature.
+When the controller is set to a new set-point the bath will heat or cool to the new temperature.
 Once the new temperature is reached the bath usually takes 10-15 minutes for the temperature to settle and stabilize.
-There may be a small overshoot or undershoot of about 0.5°C.
+There may be a small overshoot or undershoot of about $0.5^{\circ}$ C.

-8 Controller Operation
+9 Controller Operation

 This section discusses in detail how to operate the bath temperature controller using the front control panel.
-Using the front panel key switches and LED display the user may monitor the bath temperature, set the temperature set-point in degrees C or F, monitor the heater output power, adjust the controller proportional band, set the cutout set-point, and program the probe calibration parameters, operating parameters, serial and IEEE-488 interface configuration, and controller calibration parameters.
-Operation is summarized in Figure 5.
+Using the front panel key switches and LED display the user may monitor the bath temperature, set the temperature set-point in degrees C or F, monitor the heater output power, adjust the controller proportional band, set the cut-out set-point, and program the probe calibration parameters, operating parameters, serial and IEEE-488 interface configuration, and controller calibration parameters.
+Operation is summarized in Figure 7.